-It’s easy to start adventure with historical reenactment with a few simple steps:
+It’s easy to start adventure with historical reenactment with 5 simple steps:

 - You need to decide which period you like.

 - Decide who you want to be – choose a persona.

 - Research some details to create an authentic impression.